CaptainCrowbar/unicorn-lib/unicorn/string.md

 The two options for East Asian width determine how ambiguous width characters are handled, defaulting to narrow (one unit) or wide (two units).
-The `grapheme_units` flag can be combined with either of the East Asian width options, giving a size based on the width of the base character of each grapheme cluster.
+The `Length::graphemes` flag can be combined with either of the East Asian width options, giving a size based on the width of the base character of each grapheme cluster.